nvim-lualine/lualine.nvim/README.md

   always_divide_middle = true, -- When set to true, left sections i.e. 'a','b' and 'c'
-                               -- can't take over the entire statusline even -- if neither of 'x', 'y' or 'z' are present.
+                               -- can't take over the entire statusline even -- if neither of 'x', 'y' or 'z' are present. globalstatus = false,        -- enable global statusline (have a single statusline -- at bottom of neovim instead of one for  every window).
+                               -- This feature is only available in neovim 0.7 and higher.
 }
 ```